+"All my failures can be traced to my silence" ~ incredible words, soul piercing words from Danielle LaPorte.
 Just as sure as your sitting reading this, you have experiences with life.
 In Danielle's words......Does someone you love (or you) need a little nudge to speak up?
 Craft your story, a story.
 Even if you decide … Continue reading Silence Is NOT Golden

 One thing is for certain – self care will be more critical than ever during the days ahead to maintain fortitude and stay grounded.
 For more structured guidance and a self-care survival toolkit, join me, sign up for her 6-week 2017 Radical Self Care (https://radicalselfcare.leadpages.co/radical-self-care-6-week-series/) program beginning January 5th.

 For the past month I’ve seen numerous patients and loved ones struggle to cope with shock, stress and grief.
 Many have experienced reactivated PTSD as current events trigger past traumas and even generational trauma.
 In one way or another many are processing a collective experience of shock, or susto.
 In traditional Latin American cultures susto is described as a ‘spirit attack,’ the shamanic concept of ‘soul loss’ following an acute shock.
 Susto is a variant of PTSD with chronic somatic and nervous complaints following a stressor.
 Some of these symptoms include:

 - Loss of appetite